nishtha47/ETL_Project_Data/README.md

 			Check if ClaimAmount <= 0
 	📌 Expectation: All claim amounts should be greater than zero.

-*Validate ClaimAmount Not an Outlier*
+✅ Scenario 6:*Validate ClaimAmount Not an Outlier*

 Purpose: Prevents unrealistically high claim amounts.